Maarten van Rossem: Magazine

 The first issue of his own magazine, the Maarten!, was published in the summer of 2008.
 Initially a one time addition to the Historic Newspaper (Dutch: Historisch Nieuwsblad), the glossy magazine has since grown into its own, circulating on a bimonthly basis.
 Even though the format parodies personality magazines like that of Linda de Mol, its content is serious, running editorials on current events and putting them against a historic background.

 Podcast

 Since 2020 Van Rossem has his own podcast, presented by Tom Jessen.

 Personal life

-He is married to Winnie van Rossem-Robijns, former editor of Margriet magazine.
+He is married to Winnie van Rossem-Robijns since 1989, she is former editor of Margriet magazine.
+The couple has two children.

+The moth species Lambula vanrossemi is named after him.